Calcium in dietDiet - calcium

 Tell your health care provider about any dietary supplements and medicines you take.
 Your provider can tell you if those dietary supplements might interact or interfere with your prescription or over-the-counter medicines.
 In addition, some medicines might interfere with how your body absorbs calcium.

 The preferred source of calcium is calcium-rich foods such as dairy products.
 Some people will need to take a calcium supplement.
-How much calcium you need depends on your age and gender.
+How much calcium you need depends on your age and sex.
 Other factors, such as pregnancy and illnesses, are also important.

 - Recommended Dietary Allowance (RDA): The average daily level of intake that is enough to meet the nutrient needs of nearly all (97% to 98%) healthy people.
 An RDA is an intake level based on scientific research evidence.